cmastel/Image-Classifier/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+This project will be using this [dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) of images.

 ### Prerequisites

 What things you need to install the software and how to install them